yuschick/stylelint-plugin-logical-css/README.md

 What can be expected in the future.

-[] Refactor to TypeScript
-[] Support disabling individual property checks
+- Support disabling individual property checks